nvi-inc/fs-vgos/fs-vgos.md

-% VGOS Operations Notes
+% VGOS Operators Notes
-% KPGO
-% October 2016
+% December 2016

 These notes cover basic procedures for running VGOS experiment operations with the Field System (FS).
 They are described in a logical order for the tasks that need to be completed.
 If another order of operations make more sense for some locale that is fine of course.

 A basic assumption is that all the equipment is already up and